 A re-examination of the effective statistical mechanics model for the random Haar circuit reveals that in the (volume-law-entangled) ordered phase, the entanglement domain wall is also described by the statistical mechanics of n paths with an attractive interaction, in the $n \rightarrow 0$ limit, thereby establishing a direct connection with the DPRE.
-We note that a similar relationship between the entanglement evolution in unitary dynamics and the DPRE has also been identified [14, 16].
-We provide detailed numerical evidence on hybrid Clifford circuits which enable further direct comparisons with DPRE, for both the "roughening" and "wandering" exponents, and universal scaling functions.
+We note that a similar relationship between the entanglement evolution in unitary dynamics and the DPRE has also been identified [14,16].
+We provide detailed numerical evidence on hybrid Clifford circuits, which enable direct comparisons with the DPRE, revealing universal behaviors of the directed polymer, which we review below.

-In addition we relate the DPRE physics to error correcting properties of the dynamical QECC, and find quantitative agreements with Clifford circuits for several universal exponents.
-The DPRE picture refines a previous "mean field" description [1, 2] of the entanglement domain walls, and highlights the role of quenched disorder in roughening the entanglement domain wall, and relatedly, the importance of rare events.
+In addition, we relate the DPRE physics to errorcorrecting properties of the dynamical QECC, and find quantitative agreements with Clifford circuits for several universal exponents.
+The DPRE picture refines a previous "mean-field" description [9,10] of the entanglement domain walls, and highlights the role of disorder in quantitatively changing the behavior of the entanglement domain wall, and relatedly, the importance of rare events.
+In the previous mean-field approach, the disorder in the system is either eliminated by taking a quantitatively incorrect approximation to the average entanglement (an "annealed average") [9] or completely neglected for simplicity, resulting in a capillary wave theory of the domain walls [10].
+The resulting conclusions are in quantitative disagreement with numerical results (e.g., predicting a logarithmic correction to the entanglement entropy, rather than a power law), albeit qualitatively correct.
+Here, by explicitly taking into account the disorder, we find that the DPRE is fully consistent with all numerical checks that we perform.

-A. Summary of Results
+A. Summary of results

-Our primary result, supported by analytic and extensive numerics, is a conjecture that the von Neumann (vN) entanglement entropies in the weakly-monitored phase behaves like the free energy of a directed polymer in a random environment (DPRE), for a large class of onedimensional hybrid quantum circuits with quenched disorder - due to randomness either in the choice of unitary gates or in the locations of the projective measurements.
+Our primary result, supported by analytic and extensive numerics, is a conjecture that the von Neumann (vN) entanglement entropies in the weakly monitored phase behaves like the free energy of a DPRE, for a large class of one-dimensional hybrid quantum circuits with quenched disorder-due to randomness either in the choice of unitary gates or in the locations of the projective measurements.